opencv/opencv/doc/py_tutorials/py_gui/py_video_display/py_video_display.markdown

 cap.release()
 cv2.destroyAllWindows()
 @endcode
-**note**

-Make sure proper versions of ffmpeg or gstreamer is installed.
+@note Make sure proper versions of ffmpeg or gstreamer is installed.
 Sometimes, it is a headache to work with Video Capture mostly due to wrong installation of ffmpeg/gstreamer.

 Saving a Video
 --------------